 On a 'local' level, we also have analysis of our own clinic data over time that shows how well students have improved in reading with their Irlen Filters: Do Irlen Filters Work?

-So ... if you ever hear that there is "no evidence" or that Irlen Syndrome "doesn't exist" please direct them to a bibliography of research papers at: https://irlen.com/bibliography-of-research/
+So ... if you ever hear someone (even a supposedly reputable organisation) say there is "no evidence" or that Irlen Syndrome "doesn't exist" please direct them to a bibliography of research papers at: https://irlen.com/bibliography-of-research/